apostrophecms/apostrophe-documentation/docs/core-concepts/working-with-templates/thumbnails-and-areas-of-child-pages.md

----
-title: Accessing images inside related pages
+# Accessing images inside related pages
-layout: tutorial
----

 Out of the box, Apostrophe makes it very easy to access the children of the home page, in order to create "tab" navigation: